whalebone/wb-docs/en/data_analysis.rst

 additional information such as the type, the answer and the TTL (time to live) of the answer.

-   The data are subject to de-duplication.
+.. tip:: The data are subject to de-duplication.
 This means that the resolver logs only unique combinations of query, query type and answer per 24 hour time frame.
 For this reason, a query might not be available on the portal even though it has been resolved.